-In providing a comprehensive array of products and services, we may be exposed to operational risk.
 Operational risk may arise from errors in transaction processing, breaches of internal control, systems and compliance requirements, internal or external fraud, damage to physical assets, and/or business disruption due to systems failures or other events.
 Operational risk can also arise from potential legal or regulatory actions as a consequence of non-compliance with regulatory requirements, prudent ethical standards or contractual obligations.

 To address these risks, the Company maintains comprehensive policies and procedures and an internal control framework designed to provide a sound operational environment.
-These controls have been designed to manage operational risk at appropriate levels given our financial strength, the business environment and markets in which we operate, the nature of our businesses, and considering factors such as competition and regulation.
-Our internal auditors and internal control group monitor and test the overall effectiveness of our internal controls and financial reporting systems on an ongoing basis.
+These controls have been designed to manage operational risk at appropriate levels given the Company's financial strength, the business environment and markets in which it operates, the nature of the Company's businesses, and considering factors such as competition and regulation. the Company's internal auditors and internal control group monitor and test the overall effectiveness of its internal controls and financial reporting systems on an ongoing basis.